Historic Bahama: Durham's Country Crossroads

 Individually-listed on the National Register, the 1850's (and likely earlier) Adolphus Umstead house once sat on 182 acres.

 The summer house for the widow of Mary WL Stagg, of Greystone; now a lovely city park near Bahama.
 THIS IS NOT THE OFFICIAL WEBSITE FOR SPRUCE PINE LODGE.
-I regret that I can't help you set up your wedding; please call the city.
+I regret that I can't help you set up your wedding; please call the city for assistance.